9 Content Marketing Strategies for Startups to Drive Growth

 Content marketing should begin with setting clear goals that align with your business objectives.

-Common goals include raising brand awareness, driving more traffic to your website, generating leads, guiding prospects through sales, and building industry authority.
+Common goals include raising brand awareness, driving more traffic to your website, generating leads, guiding prospects through the sales process, and building industry authority.

 Source: Faster Capital